Don’t Be Hooked by These 13 Dating Scams

 1. Overseas romance scams

-One sign of trouble is that your romantic interest seems to live far away.
+One sign of trouble is that your romantic interest seems to live far away or is unavailable to meet in person.
 The scammer may claim to be stationed overseas for work.
 This tactic conveniently allows for no in-person meetings.
 You may text or email, but that’s usually the extent of the communication.
+If your love interest isn't even available for a phone chat or Facetime, beware.

 2. Financial fraud